jszczerbinsky/ShadowEngine/README.md

 # What is ShadowBuild?
 ShadowBuild is a .NET framework for creating 2D games.
 It's focused on RPG games, but You can use it to create any other kind of games.
-ShadowBuild is a good choice for contributors, that want to create a small game without using giant game engines.
+ShadowBuild is a good choice for creators, that want to create a small game without using giant game engines.

 # Current state
 ShadowBuild is not released yet, but it's going to be soon in an alpha state.
 Probably there will be a ShadowBuild CLI too, that will be used to fast setup a new ShadowBuild project or edit Your an existing project configuration.